aodhanlutetiae/dj/sheets2.md

 <br />
 >=COUNTIF(B2:B195, '*University*')

 will count any cells in which the word 'University appears'.
-The * means anything can appear right before or right after the word.
+The * is a wildcard and means anything can appear right before or right after the word.